canonical/real-time-ubuntu-docs/docs/tutorial/3-low-hanging-fruit.rst

 Pick low-hanging fruit
 ======================

-Merely enabling Real-time Ubuntu doesn't optimise the kernel for your application.
+Merely enabling Real-time Ubuntu doesn't optimize the kernel for your application.
 Tuning may be helpful, for example to reduce cycle-times and other latencies.
 Real-time Ubuntu offers various configuration options and boot parameters for the purpose.